18F/ntis-gov/our_work/index.md

 Our team works fast, in the open, and with Joint Venture Partners.
 We adhere to the highest privacy and security standards: We support only trusted data networks; we follow rigorous privacy and security guidelines.

 Do you have a project in mind?
-Let us know: email@email.email.
+Let us know: info@ntis.gov.
 We'll respond within 24 hours.